AtomSDK/atomsdk-demo-ios/README.md

 * Connection with Dedicated IP
 * Connection with Multiple Protocols (Auto-Retry Functionality)
 * Connection with Real-time Optimized Servers (Countries based on latency from user in Real-time)
+* Connection with Smart Dialing (Use getCountriesForSmartDialing() to get the Advanced VPN Dialing supported countries)

 ## Compatibility
 * Compatible with Xcode 9 and iOS 9 and later
-* Compatible with ATOM SDK Version 1.0.4 and onwards
+* Compatible with ATOM SDK Version 2.0 and onwards

 ## Supported Protocols
 * IPSec
-* IKEV
+* IKEv2

 ## SDK Installation
-Although ATOM SDK Framework is already provided with the demo application but you can install the latest version through [this link](https://secure.com/atom/downloads/sdk/ios/1.0.4/AtomSDK-iOS.zip)
+Although ATOM SDK Framework is already provided with the demo application but you can install the latest version through [this link](https://secure.com/atom/downloads/sdk/ios/2.0/AtomSDK-iOS.zip)